-They can last a lifetime if you care for them properly – but do you know how to care for a wool blanket?
+Wool blankets can last a lifetime if you care for them properly – and here are the answers you need to care for your wool blankets.

 I don’t know about you, but I have several wool blankets in my home that I use for just about anything – keeping me cozy while I watch tv, wrapping around my shoulders by the firepit, instant ground cover for picnics and outdoor concerts…the list goes on.

 In fact, I’m wrapped up in one right now as I type!

 The wonderful thing about wool blankets is their versatility, and the fact that they can last forever.
 That latter point, of course, depends on how well you care for your wool blankets.

 So – how do you care for a wool blanket?